brucefoster/figma-icons-sync/README.md

-## Sync your local icons with designs in Figma
+## Sync your local icons with Figma
-This NodeJS-based tool keeps your local icons in sync with the icons from Figma files of your design team and optimizes them automatically with [SVGo](https://github.com/svg/svgo/tree/main).
+A NodeJS-based tool that keeps your local icons in sync with the icons from Figma files of your design team and optimizes them automatically with [SVGo](https://github.com/svg/svgo/tree/main).

 CLI mode is available as well.